thaolp21/VueJS_color-generator/README.md

 # Color-generator application
-This app is rewritten using VueJS framework
+This app is rewritten using the VueJS framework.

-The origin version is written using React framework: https://thao1306.github.io/color-generator/
+The origin version is written using the React framework: https://thao1306.github.io/color-generator/